 Deed of Settlement

-Process to follow
+Process to follow and divorce papers

-The action starts on the date the summons is issued, after the summons has been served in person on the defendant he/she needs to gives notice of intention to defend the matter within 10 days if the parties live in the same jurisdiction of the court or within 20 days if the defendant live in different province.
+The action starts on the date the summons is issued, after the summons has been served in person on the defendant he/she needs to gives notice of intention to defend the matter within 10 days.
+If the parties live in the same jurisdiction of the court or within 20 days if the defendant live in different province.

 A court has jurisdiction in a divorce action if one or both parties are:

 - domiciled in the area of jurisdiction of the court on the date on which the action is instituted;